A Guide to Amphetamine Addiction Treatment & Rehab

 Rehab for amphetamines starts with detox.
 Because amphetamines, have a biological effect, it creates a physical and often a psychological dependence.
 The body believes that it needs the drug to survive.
 Detox helps the body slowly adjust to the absence of the drug.

 Detox is performed within the residential facility.
-During residential rehab, symptoms of withdrawal are managed by a specialised support team.
+During an amphetamine detox, symptoms of withdrawal are managed by a specialised support team.

 Choosing a Treatment Centre